canonical/juju-verify/README.md

    $ juju-verify shutdown --machines 0
    ```

-2. If you run a check on unit, which contains a subordinate unit, you will got only
+2. If you run a check on a unit which contains a subordinate unit, you will only get
-   a warning message about existence of the subordinate unit.
-To check if it is safe
+   a warning message about the existence of the subordinate unit.
+In order to check if
-   to remove this unit, you must perform a check on this unit or if the check is not
+   it is safe to remove this unit, juju-verify needs to be explictly run against this subordinate unit, or the unit needs to be manually checked (if juju-verify does not
-   supported, you must check manually.
+   support this charm yet)

    Example:
    ```bash